Giving that Creates Meaningful Impact

 My client spent his entire career at Boeing.
 Now, battling formidable health challenges, he is embracing the final phase of a long and meaningful life.
 As has always been his custom, his thoughts go to others.

 In a recent conversation, we spoke of how important it is for him to help organizations that have been dear to him and those that were close to his deceased wife.
 As we continued to explore how he could benefit these organizations, I saw a twinkle in the eyes of someone who had lost his sight but not his vision.
-When I suggested that he meet with the Greater Tacoma Community Foundation, he quickly agreed.
+When I suggested that he meet with Greater Tacoma Community Foundation, he quickly agreed.
 Due to his physical limitations, GTCF’s team went to him, and over the course of several weeks we worked together to create a planned gift that would meet my client’s needs and benefit the community for many (many) years to come.

-As a professional advisor, the Greater Tacoma Community Foundation allows me to connect clients’ dreams with creative solutions to make a difference in our community.
+As a professional advisor, Greater Tacoma Community Foundation allows me to connect clients’ dreams with creative solutions to make a difference in our community.
 Whether the challenge is selecting beneficiaries that fit a client’s particular passion or structuring their gifts, GTCF has enabled my clients, regardless of budget, to leave a legacy of generosity.
-Story after story, year after year, the Greater Tacoma Community Foundation helps to make my job as a professional advisor meaningful and rewarding.
+Story after story, year after year, Greater Tacoma Community Foundation helps to make my job as a professional advisor meaningful and rewarding.